tetsuo13/Roundcube-Matomo-Tracking-Api-Plugin/README.md

-The version numbers used reflect three different components: supported Roundcube version, supported Piwik Tracking API library, version of the this pllugin for the two Rouncube and Piwik components.
+The version numbers used reflect three different components: supported Roundcube version, supported Piwik Tracking API library, version of the this plugin for the two Roundcube and Piwik components.
 For example, the initial version of this plugin which supports Roundcube 0.9.5 and Piwik Tracking API 1 is rc0.9.5-piwik1-1.0.
 The compatibility list for the Piwik Tracking API against versions of Piwik is unknown, so go with the highest available